JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 |6 |   |G[1]|IO3  |
 |7 |   |B[0]|nCS  |

-The pinout was chosen to make the PCB design easier.

 ## External hardware

 The design will require a custom PCB to handle the 8-bit VGA output, PWM audio, and also the external memory.
-(TODO)